williamFalcon/keras-deep-learning-paper-implementations/README.md

 # Keras-paper-implementations

-Repository that aggregates various Deep Learning implementations in Keras.
+A curated list of implementations in keras.

 **We welcome your contributions!**

 If you have any paper/code suggestions, please feel free to edit and pull a request.